lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

 There are 3 kinds of data that can passed between scenes:

-1. data originating in a View due to user data entry,
+1. data originating in a View due to data entry by a user,
 2. data shared among collaborating UseCases (representing all or part of the system state) and
-3. data originating in a younger sibling scene's UseCase  (normally data passed back by delegate)
+3. data originating in a younger sibling scene's UseCase  (data that is normally passed back by delegate)

 ### Passing Data Originating in a View

 Data originates in a View when a user initiates an action.
 Normally, when a ViewController instantiates another ViewController, data is passed to the new ViewController by injection.
 It is no different in VIPER, except that the injector is always a Router.
 In VIPER, data must be passed to the Router before it can be passed to the new ViewController.

-Not all data should be passed in this way.
+Most data should not be passed in this way.
 Recall that in VIPER, entities are never passed as output to the ViewController, only PresentationModels and in turn, ViewModels.
 Data sent to a Router can be translated by the Presenter, if necessary.
 This often occurs when a selection is made in a table and the index is translated to an `id` supplied by a ViewModel as is shown in this snippet of a Presenter:

 ```swift
 func eventItemSelected(index: Int) {